 Golden Bites and Dips

-2020 has been quite the adventure.
-We’ve traveled a long way.
-With that said, the end of 2020 should have a pot of gold.
-Our Thanksgiving 2020 menu kicks off with two golden appetizers: turmeric hummus and roasted chickpeas.
+We’ve traveled a long way since 2020.
+With that said, the end of 2021 should have a pot of gold.
+Our Thanksgiving 2021 menu kicks off with two golden appetizers: turmeric hummus and roasted chickpeas.

 One more tip: Start with high heat to sear the meat, then reduce the temperature to 350ºF to continue cooking.